jefflunt/how_slow/README.md

     to massage the data that comes out of `how_slow` so that it will fit into the time series charting library of your choice then that's all well and good.
 However, in order to keep `how_slow` simple I think it's best not to marry it to any specific charting solution.
-Also, I don't thing `how_slow` should concern itself with anything other than collection and very simple reporting/filting of metrics data.
+Also, I don't think `how_slow` should concern itself with anything other than collection and very simple reporting/filting of metrics data.
 * If this uses a log file can I use this on [Heroku][6]?
-  * Sure, but until and unless other data storage methods are added you will need to manually copy your log file to someplace more permanent due to Heroku's [read-only (a.k.a. ephemeral) file system][7] otherwise it will get periodically erased at [Heroku's][6] whim.
+  * Sure, but you will need to periodically copy your log file to someplace more permanent due to Heroku's [read-only (a.k.a. ephemeral) file system][7] or else it may get deleted at [Heroku's][6] whim.

 ## Thanks!

 Thanks for checking out `how_slow`.
-It is still in its early days.

 [1]: http://en.wikipedia.org/wiki/Federal_Information_Security_Management_Act_of_2002
 [2]: https://github.com/etsy/statsd/